Exercise is important at every age. See what's needed to stay physically healthy as you head into adulthood.

 Moderate activity examples:

 - Walking briskly, water aerobics, bicycling slower than 10 miles per hour, and tennis (doubles)

 Vigorous activity examples:

 Incorporate muscle strengthening activities for major muscle groups at least 2 to 3 times per week.
-Increase both bone and muscle strength.
+This will increase both bone and muscle strength.

 Examples for muscle strengthening:

-Consider incorporating warm up and cool down and flexibility exercises.
+Consider incorporating warm up, cool down, and flexibility exercises.